 Who we are

 Peru is a photographer's dream country to live in!
-Mountains, jungle, beaches, colonial cities, incan ruins, deserts, oasis, islands with wildlife, long amazing starry nights with no light polution, rich culture and long lasting traditions, friendly and welcoming people, festivals everywhere everytime, positive energies and a chance to live new experiences.
+Mountains, jungle, beaches, colonial cities, Incan ruins, deserts, oasis, islands with wildlife, long amazing starry nights with no light pollution, rich culture and long lasting traditions, friendly and welcoming people, festivals everywhere all the time, positive energies and a chance to live new experiences.

-Here's a small introduction to the Co-founders of Andean Photo Expeditions.
+Here's a small introduction to the Andean Photo Expeditions team.

 Dan soby - co-founder

-So here i am with my idea of showing you the real Peru, away from the beaten paths, deep in the peruvian culture, and wanting to teach and share all my knowledges about photography.
+So here I am with my idea of showing you the real Peru, off the beaten path, deep in the peruvian culture, and wanting to teach and share all my knowledge of photography.

 I do tours in French, English, Spanish and Danish.